cudspan/schema/docs/page/HelloWorld.md

 * `name`:

     The display name for the entity.
-This does not have to be unique, but it is usually convenient to give unique display names.
+This is not required to be unique, but it is usually convenient to give unique display names.

-An entity can include other properties, such as metrics to show utilization of capacity, or relationships to other entities to stitch it into the
+An entity can include other properties, such as metrics to show utilization of resources, or relationships to other entities that stitch it into the
-{{ site.data.vars.Product_Short }} supply chain.
+{{ site.data.vars.Product_Short }} topology.
+For this tutorial we will not explore any of these properties.

 After you save the file, your DIF data server should be able to serve up the JSON data.
 To test it, use the following command, assuming your own domain, and assuming you